Introduction to Riding

 Discover

-Students learn how to communicate through body language
+Students learn how to communicate through body language as they feel the incredible movement of riding a horse.

 Empower